hackerfriendly/persyn/README.md

 # persyn
 Personality Syndrome.
 Persyn for short.

 Persyn makes it easy to integrate cutting-edge machine learning research projects into a single microservices framework.
-Each project implements a component of a greater personality (speech, language model, long-term memory, visualizations, logic) that is tied together into an interactive group chat interface via Slack.
+Each project implements a component of a greater personality (language model, long-term memory, visualizations, logic) that is tied together into an interactive group chat interface.

-The resulting gestalt can be executed on any combination of local compute resources (CPU + GPU) and third-party APIs (OpenAI, ConceptNet, online dictionaries, Twitter, etc.)
+The resulting gestalt can be executed on any combination of local compute resources (CPU + GPU) and third-party APIs (OpenAI, Wikipedia, etc.)

-The name "Personality Syndrome" was chosen by the first proto-Persyn instance itself, @AnnaTheBot.
+The name "Personality Syndrome" was chosen by the first proto-Persyn instance itself, @AnnaTheBot@mas.to.

 Major features: